midnighteuler/pyprojdoc/README.md

 You need to be able to build python, have rvm installed, have node.js installed.

+On ubuntu you can accomplish the first requirement with:

+  sudo apt-get install build-essential

+  sudo apt-get build-dep python2.7

 ### Run: "source setup_pyenv.sh"

 This will set up a local install of python and the packages in requirements.txt